 If you decide none of the activities above are right for you, you can still find plenty to do around your house and locally.
 Go to a game, host a party, do some summer or winter cleaning, write, get a stress-free job, or visit with the sick.
 There are plenty of activities you can take part in that don’t require joining a group or working with others.

 Going back to school to start or finish your degree can also give you a way to set goals for yourself.
 Accomplishing your dream will give you confidence.
 Even just obtaining a certificate or taking a professional development class will help you stay preoccupied.

 Look into the MyCAA program.
 Many colleges and universities are completely online which allows busy spouses the benefit of doing their training and coursework when it is most convenient for them.
 Many college administrators and teachers also understand that portable jobs are best for military spouses because military members are constantly moving and deploying and that spouses need a job that is in demand and can be used anywhere.

 Look for a school that offers a wide variety of certificates and associate degree programs including homeland security, healthcare, information technology, finance, telecommunications and electronics, and general business.
-Most colleges should serve all branches of the military including the Army, Navy, Marines, Air Force, as well as veterans and military spouses.
+Most colleges should serve all military branches, including the Army, Navy, Marines, Air Force, and veterans and military spouses.

 The MyCAA program is something you should definitely take advantage of.
 80% of eligible spouses don’t!
 It allows you to advance your education for free or for a very minimum cost – who couldn’t use the saving?